No Pets and No Smoking allowed on the farm.

 Transporting Greek Yogurt and Raw Milk in The Heat

-Summer is here.
-We've had several days above 90 degrees.
 Keeping raw milk cold is critical to keeping it fresh.
 Raw milk should always be stored in the refrigerator, not left out on the table or counter.
 If it does get left out accidentally, it will begin to grow bacteria, thus, shortening the shelf life.

 This translates to how the milk should be transported.
 When it is warmer than 40 degrees the longer it stays in the car, the shorter its shelf life.
 If it is 75 degrees and the milk (pasteurized or raw) is in your warm car for over an hour, it won't last as long.
 Pasteurized milk will go bad in two hours in a 70-90 degree car, and will last only an hour if it's over 90 degrees in the trunk.

 What do we suggest?
-During this time of year bring a cooler and ice packs with you when purchasing yogurt or raw milk.
+During warmer times of year bring a cooler and ice packs with you when purchasing yogurt or raw milk.
 The further you have to travel with it, the more important this is.
 When raw milk is kept cold it will last 7-10 days and often longer.
 It really depends on how frequently it is removed from the refrigerator.
 Greek yogurt will last several weeks until it is opened and then about 3-4 days from first being used.
 It has no preservatives and active cultures.